tjhop/linode-tagger/README.md

 API tags provide a powerful and flexible way to dynamically annotate infrastructure.
 With tools like [Prometheus](https://prometheus.io), you can even discover monitoring targets using [Linode Service Discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#linode_sd_config) based on API tags.

 So it's helpful to be able to manage tags on Linode APIv4 resources en-masse -- but how can that be done in an idempotent and consistent way?
 This is where `tagger` comes into play.
-With tagger, you write a configuration file defining a list of tag rules for each of the various Linode APIv4 taggable objects (instances, domains, nodebalancers, volumes, LKE clusters).
+With tagger, you write a configuration file defining a list of tag rules for each of the various Linode APIv4 taggable objects (instances, domains, nodebalancers, volumes, LKE clusters, firewalls).

 Each rule is a regex to be matched against the resource's human-readable label, and a list of tags that should be enforced as either `present` or `absent` on the resource. `tagger` is idempotent and doesn't update resources unless required, and can be run in `--dry-run` mode to see what changes are waiting.
 JSON output is provided as well with the `--json` flag for easy manipulation/inspection of the diffs and integration with other tools.
 Full help text: